 So, What is Plus Size?

-I am a 32GG and have never been able to buy bras in stores – especially sports bras.
-I’m curvy so is Oprah, Chelsea Handler, Melissa McCartney, Katy Perry, Wendy Williams, and 67% of the active female population.
+I am curvy so is Oprah, Chelsea Handler, Melissa McCartney, Katy Perry, Wendy Williams, and the majority of the active female population.
 I spend time each day talking to our consumers.
 We can all agree on this.
 There are not a lot of great solutions that are out there but once we find them, we share like crazy.

 I personally would love to change the narrative and invite you to do the same.
 Please share your stories and help.
 Here is a link to our shop page